rozensoftware/hide/README.md

 # Hide

-Version: 0.1.0
+Version: 0.1.1

-This is a command that can help you to copy and autorun your payload in Widnows OS.
+This is a command that can help you to copy and autorun your payload in Windows OS.

 ## Purpose